-The Index is designed to measure the performance of publicly traded companies involved in recycling and waste management technologies, including carbon capture technologies, and production of renewable fuels as outlined in the Index methodology
+The Index is designed to measure the performance of companies involved in REVC including technologies and solutions which aim to develop a renewable energy market, including wind, solar, hydrogen and other renewable technologies value chains as outlined in the Index methodology.

 What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?
 The Fund will seek to invest all, or substantially all, of its assets in the constituents of the Index.
+The Index has

-The Index has sustainable investment as its objective, seeking to provide exposure to publicly traded companies which derive revenue, operating profit, own assets or invest capital expenditures in decarbonising waste-to-energy and recycling related businesses.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. sustainable investment as its objective, seeking to provide exposure to companies which derive revenue, operating profit, own assets or invest capital expenditures in REVC related businesses.